Linuxury/Arch-Linux/README.md

 > By performing these changes, you will enable terminal bash commands to have color on them and have a faster download because the parallel downloads are increased.

-Now let's run a benchmark and select the fastest mirrors for pacman to use.
+Now, let's run a benchmark and select the fastest mirrors for pacman to use.

 > Paste the following command into the terminal: